 Orthodontic Spacing of teeth for implants

 When a tooth is lost or missing, a dental implant is an excellent way to fill the space.
 An implant has the same basic shape as a normal front tooth root.
-Sometimes, if the proximal teeth are too close together, there is not enough room for the implant to fit in between.
+Sometimes, if the proximal teeth are too close together.
+There is a minimum space needed for an implant.
+This patient did not have enough room for the implant to fit in between her teeth.
 If orthodontics to rearrange the teeth is not an option, then a dental bridge may be the best option.
 This patient did not have room for implants and bridges had been created long ago to replace her missing lateral incisors.
 It was time to get a nicer more attractive smile and this patient did not want orthodontics the second time around either.

 Zirconium all-porcelain bridge

 The new replacement all porcelain bridges for the upper front teeth gave the patient a believably natural smile.
 Only her dentist and hygienist woud know she was missing front teeth!
 Zirconium was used to make these bridges strong.

 When Roots Are Too Close Together to Use a Dental Implant

 Congenitally missing lateral incisors occurs at a rate of 2% in young adults.
 This means that the second tooth from the midline is missing.
 Missing lateral incisors presents difficulties for the orthodontist and the restorative dentist.
 Without the tooth present, the eye teeth (also called cuspids or canines) will move into the open space.
-Most orthodontists prevent this movement and try to maintain the exact or a pinch more space so that an implant can be placed.
+Most orthodontists prevent this movement and try to maintain the space so that an implant can be placed.
 To be sure, the restorative dentist is asked to sign off on the space before the braces are removed.

 The restorative dentist must confirm that the proper space is present both at the crown and the end of the roots.